exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 >>> x is less than 30
 ```

-Here first the code checks the first if condition.
-It finds that the expression evaluvates to `False`.
-Therfore it goes into `elif` statement and sees if the expression inside `elif` evaluvates to truth if not it will continue to go through each `elif` expressions.
-If none of them evaluvates to `True` then the conditional goes to the `else` clause and executes the statement in the `else` clause.
+Here first the code checks the first `if` condition.
+It finds that the expression evaluates to `False`.
+Therefore it goes into `elif` statement and sees if the expression inside `elif` evaluates to `True` if not it will continue to go through each `elif` expressions.
+If none of them evaluates to `True` then the conditional goes to the `else` clause and executes the statement in the `else` clause.
 Note that in the case where `elif` is used.
 The `else` clause can come only at the end of the expression.

 ## One line If statments